 The BLM and permittees are cooperating in the construction of the proposed fence.
 The costs would be split about 50-50.
-C-Punch would maintain the fence starting at the southern end north to the road going into the Judges.
-Tim Delong's portion begins there and continue to the road to Wildrose Spring in the Kamma Mountains.
+C-Punch would maintain the fence starting at the southern end north to the road going into the Judge's Place.
+Tim Delong's portion begins there and continue to the road to Wildrose (Etchart) Spring in the Kamma Mountains.
 Buster Dufurrena would maintain the fence from there to the railroad tracks.
+John Espil and Wes Cook would not be assigned fence maintenance.